Paulo Machado: Later years

 On 2 September 2017, free agent Machado signed with recently promoted C.D.
 Aves until the end of the season.
 On 31 August 2018, he joined Indian Super League franchise Mumbai City FC; after suffering an injury in the second half of the match against Jamshedpur FC on 19 December 2019, he was ruled out for the rest of the campaign.

 Machado returned to Leixões following 12 years away in September 2020.
 In his one season back at the Estádio do Mar, he played just under half the fixtures and scored an added-time winner as a late substitute against Académico de Viseu F.C. on 28 February.

 In June 2021, Machado retired from playing.
 He went immediately into being assistant manager at his final club's under-23 team.

 International career

 Machado was part of the Portugal under-21 team at the 2007 UEFA European Championship.
 Previously, he won the Under-17 European Championships in 2003.

 On 30 September 2010, Machado was called up for the first time to the senior side by newly appointed coach Paulo Bento.
 He did not make his debut in either of the two UEFA Euro 2012 qualifiers that were scheduled, but later spoke of his smooth integration into the squad and his ambition to eventually earn a regular place in the national team.
-On 17 November he finally made his debut, coming on for Nani in the dying minutes of a 4–0 friendly win over Spain, in Lisbon.
+He made his debut on 17 November, coming on for Nani in the dying minutes of a 4–0 friendly victory against Spain, in Lisbon.